Shlomo Lipetz: Africa/Europe 2020 Olympic Qualification tournament

 Lipetz also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 In the tournament he was 0–0 with a 0.00 ERA over 0.1 innings, securing the last out of the tournament for Team Israel.
 Commenting on the team's reaction to the realization that they will be competing at the 2020 Olympics, he said: “We all have goosebumps.”

 2020 Olympics

 He pitched for Team Israel in two games in relief at the 2020 Summer Olympics in Tokyo in the summer of 2021.

 Music director

-Lipetz works at City Winery in Soho in New York City, where he serves as the Vice President of Programming and books music for their seven locations.
+Lipetz works at City Winery in Soho in New York City, where he serves as the President of Venues, and previously as VP of Programming, across all City Winery locations.
 Lipetz began working at City Winery in 2008 with its founding.